-F. The Public Charge Rule Harms CASA and Its Members.
+E. The Public Charge Rule Harms Plaintiffs.

-118. In combination with the Trump Administration's broader efforts to intimidate immigrant populations and the varying iterations of the Public Charge Rule that have been made public, the vague and complicated terms of the Rule have engendered much confusion and fear among CASA's membership, leading members to disenroll from or forgo public benefits to which they or their family members (including U.S. citizen children) are entitled.
-Although the majority of these benefits would not be held against them in public-charge determinations-at least according to the Public Charge Rule's text-CASA's members nonetheless have been chilled from using federal, state, and local benefits that provide important food, health, and housing supports for their families.
-It also has caused some of CASA's members to terminate health insurance purchased with subsidies under the Affordable Care Act due to concern that the insurance would be considered a public benefit and could lead to an adverse public-charge determination.
+- 122. In combination with the Trump Administration's broader efforts to intimidate immigrant populations and the varying iterations of the Public Charge Rule that have been made public, the vague and complicated terms of the Rule have engendered much confusion and fear among Baltimore's noncitizen residents and CASA's membership, leading many individuals to disenroll from or forgo public benefits to which they or their family members (including U.S. citizen children) are entitled.
+Although the majority of these benefits would not be held against them in public-charge determinations-at least according to the Public Charge Rule's text-noncitizens and their family members nonetheless have been chilled from using federal, state, and local benefits that provide important food, health, and housing supports for these families.
+It also has caused some noncitizens to terminate health insurance purchased with subsidies under the Affordable Care Act due to concern that the insurance would be considered a public benefit and could lead to an adverse pubic-charge determination. - 123.
+Providers have observed the chilling effects of proposed iterations of the Rule in